This recipe was originally published on April 4, 2018.

 - Bake the cakes at 350 F for 30-35 minutes, until a toothpick inserted in the center of the cake comes out with a couple moist crumbs attached.
 The middle of the cake should just barely spring back when gently pressed with a fingertip.

 - Remove the sides of the springform pans and let the cakes cool on a wire rack for 10 minutes.
-Take the cakes off the bases with a large round cake spatula and let them cool completely on the racks before icing.
+Take the cakes off the bases with a cake lifter and let them cool completely on the racks before icing, about 1 1/2 hours.

 Making the Icing (10 minutes)

-- Beat the softened cream cheese and butter in the bowl of a stand mixer until fluffy, then gradually sift in 3 cups of icing sugar and beat until well combined.
+- Beat the softened cream cheese and butter in the bowl of a stand mixer until fluffy, then gradually sift in the icing sugar and beat until well combined.

-- Mix in the vanilla extract and enough milk to make the icing a spreadable consistency.
-Add the additional cup of icing sugar if needed for flavor and texture.
+- Mix in the vanilla extract and enough heavy whipping cream to make the icing a spreadable consistency.
+Add a little extra icing sugar if needed for flavor and texture.

 Decorating the Cake (15 minutes)

-- Place one of the cakes on the serving plate and spread some icing on top.
-Carefully place the other cake on top to make a sandwich.
+- Place one of the cakes on the serving plate and spread half of the icing on top.
+Carefully place the other cake on top to make a sandwich, then decoratively spread on the remaining icing.

-- Decorate the top with extra grated carrot and walnut halves.
+- Decorate the top with extra grated carrot and chopped walnuts.
+Serve at room temperature or chilled.

 - If you’re not using the cream cheese icing right away, press a piece of plastic wrap onto the surface of the icing to prevent a skin from forming.